 Apples and pumpkins and cinnamon, oh my!
 Last week I shared a recipe for apple upside down gingerbread.
 This week I’ve got another family favorite, pumpkin spice beer bread.
-My kids go nuts for beer bread.
+My kids go nuts for beer bread and we also love this honey variety.
 Seriously, their love for it sometimes borders on embarrassing when we’re at the grocery store and I’ve got my youngest son loudly begging me to puh-lease, pretty please, won’t I please buy some beer!
 Let me tell you, having your kids beg you to buy beer at the grocery store will get you some weird looks.
 LOL.

 Pumpkin beer bread is a breeze to make and goes great with soups and stews.
 Slightly sweet, baked with cinnamon honey butter on the top and spiced just right on the inside.